-In addition to the discard or loss of solid domestic waste or other activity related waste i.e. packaging or securing materials, the discharge of greywater, sewage and/or sluge could also contribute microplastics from cosmetics or microfibers from textiles and clothing – although the exact contribution is yet unknown.
-Furthermore the discharge of processed (comminuted) food waste can also potentially lead to leakage of plastic debris and microplastics if waste separation is not adequately carried out.
+In addition to the discard or loss of solid domestic waste or other activity related waste, i.e. packaging or securing materials, the discharge of greywater, sewage and/or sludge could also contribute microplastics from cosmetics or microfibers from textiles– although the exact contribution is yet unknown.
+Furthermore, the discharge of processed (comminuted) food waste can also potentially lead to leakage of plastic debris and microplastics if waste separation is not adequately carried out.

 The data contained in the Arctic Ship Traffic Database allows mapping of shipping routes to reflect the number of voyages and tonnage of the ships transiting the Arctic (Arctic Council, 2009) and provides a proxy for the areas that are potentially exposed to inputs from maritime traffic.
-The data in the database allow a monthly and yearly analysisi of shipping intensity allowing assessments of seasonal and long term variability in potential inputs.
+The data in the database allow monthly and yearly analyses of shipping intensity, providing opportunities for assessments of seasonal and long-term variability in potential inputs.

 Offshore resource exploration and exploitation

-In addition, and although the limited knowledge about microplastic from oil and gas extraction activities is not fully conclusive (Moskeland et al., 2018), its contribution should be certainly considered in future source assessments.
-Moskeland et al. (2018) identified through their study of the Norwegian continental shelf that highest microplastics concentrations are in general found at locations close to oil & gas installations.
+In addition, and although the limited knowledge about microplastic from oil and gas extraction activities is not fully conclusive (Moskeland et al., 2018), its contribution could be considered in future source assessments.
+Moskeland et al. (2018) identified through their study of the Norwegian continental shelf that highest microplastics concentrations are in general found at locations close to oil and gas installations.
 The mapping of the distribution of rigs and platforms in the Arctic also provides proxy data for the geographic distribution of the potential input related to this kind of activities.

 Land-based sources